iron/iron/README.md

 Logger prints request and response information to the configured log, using either a default format or a custom format string.

-Format strings can specify fields to be logged (ANSI terminal colors and attributes is no longer supported).
+Format strings can specify fields to be logged (ANSI terminal colors and attributes is no longer supported since [#82](https://github.com/iron/logger/issues/82)).

 ## Installation